maoe/sensu-run/README.md

   --port PORT              Send results to the local sensu-client listening on
-                           the specified port (default: 3030) --server URL             Send results to the specified Sensu server -s,--shell               Execute the command using the shell
+                           the specified port (default: 3030) --server URL             Send results to the specified Sensu server --redirect               Redirect command output to sensu-run's output --dry,--dry-run          Dump the JSON object which is supposed to be sent -s,--shell               Execute the command using the shell
 ```